 We are not responsible for the content of external websites or the availability of linked pages.

 Common problems when importing or exporting a respondent list:

 There are two common reasons for this error message:

 - There is a header row in your respondent list file.
 This generally returns the message “Invalid email Email”.
 Remove the header row and try again.

 - One or more email addresses is not in a valid format.
-The error message will provide the first incorrectly formatted email address that BOS has found (e.g. “Invalid email mary-jane@poppleton-com”).
+The error message will provide the first incorrectly formatted email address that online surveys has found (e.g. “Invalid email mary-jane@poppleton-com”).
 A common error is the use of hyphens instead of dots.
 Correct the incorrect email addresses and try again.

 Import error message: Line 1 has too many columns (xx) max is 15

 Remove any information after the 14th column in your respondent list file (Column N) and try again.

 If you receive the same message again, create a new, blank file and copy and paste the first 14 columns from the original respondent list file into the new file.
 Save the new file as a CSV and try again.

 Import error message: Input format invalid.
 No credentials supplied on line xx